Amebiasis is caused by Entamoeba histolytica, an ameba that predominantly infects humans.

 Between 10 and 20% of infected people may develop severe symptoms.
 The disease is responsible for 40,000 to 100,000 deaths each year, mainly in poorest regions of South-East Asia, South-Eastern and Western Africa, and Central and South America, where the hygiene conditions and the lack of effective sewage treatment plants encourage the spread of amebae.
 In some regions of India, Mexico, Bangladesh, and South Africa, up to 20% of the population can be infected.
 In developed countries the disease is rarer, with sporadic cases in travelers returning from endemic areas.

 Acute amoebiasis is treated by taking a broad-spectrum antiparasitic drug combined with amoebicides of contact acting locally in the gut lumen.
 In areas where amoebiasis is endemic, WHO also recommends treating asymptomatic carriers with contact agents to reduce the risk of transmission.

 Although the antiparasitic drugs currently available are known to be effective, the use of such drugs, nonspecific, raises the problem of development of new resistance in the targeted pathogen.

 Prevention, to reduce the transmission of cysts, remains essential.
 It is based primarily on the elimination of faecal contamination of water, food and hands as well as the development of diagnostic methods to identify cysts, even in asymptomatic carriers.

 At the Institut Pasteur

-The Cell Biology of Parasitism Unit, led by Nancy Guillén, is currently the only group in France conducting research on Entamoeba histolytica and amebiasis.
-The team focuses on the development of a rapid diagnostic test and in the identification of parasite virulence factors.
-The research also aims to discover specific therapeutic targets in the parasite that may enable the development of appropriate treatment.
+The Cell Biology of Parasitism Unit, led by Nancy Guillén, currently retired, was the only group in France conducting research on Entamoeba histolytica and amebiasis.